-Princess Charlene wed Prince Albert II of Monaco in 2011, but their relationship hasn't exactly been the thing of fairytales.
+Princess Charlene wed Prince Albert II of Monaco in 2011, but their relationship hasn't exactly been the stuff of fairytales.

-The pair took their relationship public in 2006 at the Winter Olympic Games that year and announced their engagement in 2010.
+The pair took their relationship public in 2006 at the Winter Olympic Games and announced their engagement in 2010.

 And as the years have come and gone, rumours of tension in their marriage have continued to crop up.